 Building Our New Home

-During our renovations at 473 Oakwood Ave, we will be meeting on Sunday mornings at 10:30 at Oakwood Collegiate Institute.
+During our renovations to 473 Oakwood Ave, we will be meeting online on Sunday mornings at 10:30.

 Our New Home at 473 Oakwood Ave